 Medium format digital is being rolled out steadily so any format will eventually be catered for and digital detail is available to all.
 Film is still available, albeit at a price, but it is still being produced.
 What I will say is, it's a great time to be a photographer, few would argue with that?
 Ultimately I'm choosing both formats, they are both valid tools for expressing creative intent and ideas, after all, isn't that what photography should be about?
 Now, wasn't there a chippy somewhere here...

-Unlike a lot of my photographer friends I rarely go out for an unplanned wonder with a camera.
-Roamimg around spontaneously searching for a shot is not my strong point and although I keep a camera in my car just in case it’s unusual for me to use it.
+Unlike a lot of my photographer friends, I rarely go out for an unplanned wonder with a camera.
+Roaming around spontaneously searching for a shot is not my strong point and although I keep a camera in my car just in case it’s unusual for me to use it.
 Having said that it doesn't stop me trying and so last week when I found myself in between appointments with an hour to spare I got my camera out of the boot and went for a walk.
 I was in Brentford an area of West London on the Thames.
 I knew from previous fleeting visits that behind the high street there were quite a few old industrial buildings, warehouses and boatyards that once supported Brentford’s previous life as the London terminus of the Grand Union Canal.
 The Grand Union Canal was built to link London with Birmingham and Brentford situated at the confluence of the River Thames and River Brent was well place to be the final southern point for all the freight and goods that were traded between the two cities.

-While wondering about looking for a shot I stopped to talk to Tony a demolition worker on his tea break, he was curious as to why I was shooting in ‘such a dump’ and I spent a moment explaining my particular visual take on the dull and maintain.
+While wondering about looking for a shot I stopped to talk to Tony a demolition worker on his tea break, he was curious as to why I was shooting in ‘such a dump’ and I spent a moment explaining my particular visual take on the dull and mundane.

 ‘I've got an old film camera, I think it’s an Olympus.’ he told me.